Denmark has a generous parental leave policy. Both the mother and father/non-birth mother of the child are entitled to maternity/paternity leave:

 Employees earn the five extra holiday days per year at a rate of 0.42 special holiday days per month, which adds up to five days a year.

-Under the collective agreements in force at AU, a full-time position is 37 hours a week.
-Normally, a 30-minute paid lunch break is included in the 37 weekly working hours.
-Employees such as PhD students and researchers who plan their work themselves or whose working hours cannot be monitored are not entitled to overtime pay.
+Under the current collective agreements at AU, a full-time position is 37 hours per week.
+This normally includes a 30-minute paid lunch break.
+Employees such as PhD students and researchers who manage their own schedules or whose working hours cannot be monitored are not entitled to overtime pay.

-Normally you are entitled to full pay during illness.
+In most cases, you are entitled to full salary during periods of illness.
 You also have the right to paid leave for the first two days of your child’s illness.
-Furthermore, all parents are entitled to two childcare days with pay per child per calendar year until the child has reached the age of seven.
+In addition, all parents are entitled to two paid childcare days per child per calendar year until the child turns seven.

 Read more about terms of employment, employee well-being and work environment